sauvikbiswas/Y-Finance/posts/simple-swp-investing.md

 | Average returns from debt                   | 6%    |
 | Inflation / Yearly increment in withdrawal  | 8.75% |

-While I would need 2,40,000 rupees in 2021, accounting for an 8.75% inflation, I would need about 5,55,260 rupees in 2032.
-If I invest 2,40,000 rupees in 2021 with an increment of 10% per year for the next 10 years and an equity that tapers to zero in 2080, I would survive for 11 years after retirement with that corpus.
+While you would need 2,40,000 rupees in 2021, accounting for an 8.75% inflation, you would need about 5,55,260 rupees in 2032.
+If you invest 2,40,000 rupees in 2021 with an increment of 10% per year for the next 10 years and an equity that tapers to zero in 2080 (just like the last example), you would survive for 11 years after retirement with that corpus.
 Ouch!
 That is definitely not a pleasant situation to be in.

 ![Corpus vs Year with non-zero equity: Example 1](Corpus-vs-Year-non-zero-equity-example-1.svg)